aneldev/dyna-animation/README.md

 [DynaAnimation3dFlip example, needed css](https://github.com/aneldev/dyna-animation/blob/master/dev/showcase/flip-3d-item-show-hide.less)

-### Known issues - you can't change dynamically the `width` and `height`

-Actually you can, but it _jumps_.
-The new dimension is not applied smoothly.

-This comes from the point that the keyframes are handling the animations and you cannot apply transition and animation on the same css attributes. _Forks also are welcome_.
+# Known issues

+## DynaAnimation3dFlip

+The background transparent space jumps on enter.

+This is caused from th js height definition that cannot be overridden from the css.

+To solve there is need to use the `TransitionGroup` and control the height from js only through it's events.